morgosus/morgosus.github.io/_posts/2020-10-19-how-to-flex-a-box.md

 </div>
 ```

-In the past, you'd usually go for `css float: left;` and `css float: right;` or some form of `css display: inline-block;` and then you'd deal with making it look perfect, removing font-size of the parent to deal with any white space or adding comments for that, etc. Nowadays, a - in my opinion - better way to style these exists.
+In the past, you'd usually go for `float: left;` and `float: right;` or some form of `display: inline-block;` and then you'd deal with making it look perfect, removing font-size of the parent to deal with any white space or adding comments for that, etc. Nowadays, a - in my opinion - better way to style these exists.
 Sure, there's compatibility with browsers to consider, but, let's be honest - most browsers are capable of utilizing Flexbox at least to the basic degree at this point.

 You may be thinking, what's styling a row and a column good for, Martin?
 Well, if you think about it, most websites are just collections of rows and columns.
 The page layout itself is a column, articles?
 Column.
 Headers and footers?
 Rows.
 Once you get used to Flexbox, you'll probably see these two elements everywhere.